anisotropi4/goldfinch/README.md

 # goldfinch
-A set of scripts for working with PostgreSQL and ArangoDB databases based on extending Jeroen Janssens 'Data Science on the Command Line' https://github.com/jeroenjanssens/data-science-at-the-command-line
+A set of scripts for working with PostgreSQL and ArangoDB databases based on extending Jeroen Janssens 'Data Science on the Command Line' https://github.com/jeroenjanssens/data-science-at-the-command-line, plus helper and miscellaneous scripts

 Now with additional scripts for processing and converting large(ish) xml files to (ndjson)